-- MetOne's Model 092 instrument is used to measure barometric pressure.
-The instrument directly senses the weight of the air column or the atmospheric pressure. - The Kipp and Zonen SPLite instrument is used to measure solar radiation at Essex and HU-Beltsville.
+• The Kipp and Zonen SMP3 instrument is used to measure solar radiation at the Piney Run and HU-Beltsville NCore sites, as well as at Essex.
 It uses a photodiode detector, which creates a voltage output that is proportional to the incoming radiation.
-Ultraviolet (UV) radiation is measured at Essex using an Eppley Labs TUVR instrument.
+Ultraviolet (UV) radiation is measured at Essex using a Kipp and Zonen SUV-5 instrument.